Skip to main content

 Hiking is one of the star attractions at Tennessee State Parks, drawing countless adventurers to explore the stunning landscapes.
 With 1,400 miles of trails winding through the park system, each one faces threats like erosion, flooding, fallen trees, and potential wear and tear.

-Enter Trail Pack, your chance to be a yearly trail supporter to help maintain these trails for everyone to enjoy.
+Join the Trail Pack, your chance to be a yearly trail supporter to help maintain these trails for everyone to enjoy.
 Your support helps make the following possible:

 Trail Construction and Maintenance: